Ox

 Appearance And Anatomy Of Ox

 The appearance and anatomy of an ox are truly remarkable.
-These majestic creatures, commonly known for their immense strength and ability to pull heavy loads, possess unique features that set them apart from other animals.
+These majestic creatures, commonly known for their massive stature, formidable strength, endurance and ability to pull heavy loads.
+An "ox" possesses unique features that set them apart from other animals.
 With a towering height of up to 6 feet at the shoulder and reaching lengths of up to 9 feet while weighing well over a ton, oxen showcase an impressive physical presence.
-Their muscular bodies are covered in a thick layer of coarse hair.
-An ox's head is broad and powerful, adorned with large horns.
-They have a cervicothoracic hump and four legs.
-Their distinctive hump is located on its back between the shoulders.
-Ox are castrated bulls.
-Castration means that the testes of the bull are removed by surgery to calm down their aggressive nature.
-The colouration of their hair can vary widely among different breeds, ranging from solid black or brown to combinations of white and black patches or solid white, grey and red with ample variation in shade and colour pattern.
+They have a rounded, somewhat less muscular body than a bull that is covered in a thick layer of coarse hair.
+Their presence of a more elongated and "cow-like" body structure, especially if they are castrated early.
+But for late castration, an ox will have a more muscular "bull-like" shape and retain its bull-shaped physique.
+An ox's head is broad and powerful, adorned with a wide muzzle, large horns or hornless, and often drooping large ears (depending on the breed).
+They have a cervicothoracic hump or humpless and large dewlap (depending on the breed), four-hooved, strong legs, and long tails.
+Oxen's less pronounced hump is located on their back between the shoulders.
+Their bodies are covered in a thick coat of hair, and the colouration of their hair can vary widely among different breeds, ranging from solid black or brown to combinations of white and black patches or solid white, grey and red, with ample variation in shade and colour pattern.
+Furthermore, they have a shorter, wider skull than a horse, a prominent rib cage, a large abdomen, and a strong back.

 Habitat And Distribution Of Ox